nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) View Go assembly with color annotation with [pat/disfunc](https://github.com/maruel/pat)

-This tool shows assmebly of functions and what lines mean by color. — [@maruel](https://github.com/maruel)
+This tool shows assembly of functions and what lines mean by color. — [@maruel](https://github.com/maruel)

 ```